 A marine radio can save lives.
-So it’s important that:
+It’s important that:

 - you know the correct channels to use, and how and when to use them